-Inca Rail: Executive Class, First Class, Inca Princess
+Inca Rail: Executive Class, First Class, Presidential Class

-Using Inca Rail, we recommend the Inca Rail Executive Class, First Class and luxurious Inca Princess.
+Using Inca Rail, we recommend the Inca Rail Executive Class, First Class and luxurious Presidential Class.
 Both train companies have services that provide snacks or meals on-board.
 We can also arrange the private charter of train carriages for groups and guests looking for the ultimate exclusive experience to Machu Picchu.
 All of Inca Rail’s services run from the Sacred Valley to Machu Picchu.

 Book Machu Picchu Train Tickets

 Contact us now to book Machu Picchu train tickets and advice on which train to travel with as part of a tailormade trip to Peru

 How do I get the train to Machu Picchu?

 Trains depart both from just outside the city of Cusco (Poroy station) and also from the Sacred Valley (also known as the Urubamba Valley) and arrive into Aguas Calientes, the town and station at the foot of Machu Picchu.

 Poroy station sits 13km (8 miles) outside Cusco city centre, meaning you take the train almost the entire way from Cusco to Aguas Calientes.
 Cusco (Poroy) to Aguas Calientes at the base of Machu Picchu is 86km (54 miles).
 Trains departing from Poroy are all operated by Peru Rail, including the Vistadome service and luxury Hiram Bingham train to Machu Picchu.